bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-postgresql-and-github.md

 Before you start this tutorial, make sure:

-- You have followed our previous UI-based change tutorial [DevOps: Database Change Management with PostgreSQL](/docs/tutorials/database-change-management-with-postgresql).
+- You have followed our previous UI-based change tutorial [Database CI/CD and Schema Migration with PostgreSQL](/docs/tutorials/database-change-management-with-postgresql).
 - You have a GitHub account.
 - You have a public GitHub repository, e.g  `pg-test-bb-local`.
 - You have [Docker](https://www.docker.com/) installed locally.